-rated final resistance: the operating pressure loss at the airflow rate at which a device should be replaced or renewed, as recommended by the manufacturer, expressed in Pa (in. of water).
+rated final resistance to airflow: the operating pressure loss resistance to airflow at the rated airflow rate at which a device should be replaced or renewed. , as recommended by the manufacturer, Note: it is expressed in Pa (in. of water).

-reference filters: dry-media-type filters that are carefully measured for resistance and initial efficiency immediately after a test system is qualified.
+reference filters: dry-media-type filters that are carefully measured for resistance to airflow and initial removal efficiency immediately after a test system is qualified.
 These filters serve as references to ensure that the test system continues to operate as it did when it was qualified.
 See Section 5.16.1.

-release rate: the particles shedding from a filter after a dust load in particles of a given size released per sample volume.
+captured dust release rate: the particles particle sample shedding from a filter per particle counter sample volume and sample time after a-dust loading load in particles of a given size released per sample volume.